dansmyers/AI/1-Search/Notes/1-States_and_State_Spaces.md

 - The number of robots on the north bank
 - A boolean to specify if the boat is on the north bank

 With this setup, the starting state would be `(3, 3, True)`.
 The goal state would be `(0, 0, False)`.
-Moving humans or robots from the north bank to the south subtracts from their corresponding numbers and toggles the state of the boat.
-Likewise for moving from the south to the north.
+Moving humans or robots from the north bank to the south subtracts from their corresponding numbers and sets the boat to False.
+Moving from the south to the north adds to the corresponding numbers and sets the boat to True.

 ### Practice problem